 All hospitals/units performing orthopedic pelvic trauma surgery in Europe are eligible to join this audit.
 No unit size or case throughput stipulations are made.
 Any clinical center is welcome to participate so long as the protocol is adhered to.

-All participating centers will be required to register their details with the ESTES cohort study office and will be responsible for their own local approvals process prior to the start of the data collection period.
-Inclusion of data sets will be subject to local approval from participating clinical Centers.
+All participating centers will be required to register their details with the ESTES cohort study office and will be responsible for their own local institutional review board (IRB) approvals process prior to the start of the data collection period.

-Centers should ensure that they have appropriate pathways and staffing to include all consecutive eligible patients during the study period and provide the required data entry before locking of the study REDCap[®] database on the November 1st 2025.
+Centers should ensure that they have appropriate pathways and manpower to include all consecutive eligible patients during the study period and provide the required data before locking of the study REDCap® database on the November 1st 2025.